apache/flink/README.md

 # Apache Flink

-Apache Flink is an open source system for fast and versatile data analytics in clusters.
+Apache Flink is an open source platform for scalable batch and stream data processing.
 Flink supports batch and streaming analytics, in one system.
 Analytical programs can be written in concise and elegant APIs in Java and Scala.

 ```scala